-Two studies carried out in China investigated psychosocial difficulties in individuals with microtia.
-Du et al (2008)62 found some evidence of depression, social difficulties and aggression in their sample group of 410 patients aged between 5 and 37 years old (mean age 12.2).
-Teasing from peers was found to be a risk factor for all three issues, as was the emotional impact on parents, highlighting the influence of the family on the individual.
-Li et al (2010)63 compared the psychological profile of microtia patients aged 5-50 years old to a control group.
-They found significantly more social problems and aggressive behaviour in male microtia patients aged 8-10 years and 14-16 years, and a significantly higher prevalence of mood disorders in female microtia patients (aged 17 years and over).
-A significantly higher prevalence of interpersonal sensitivity, depression and anxiety was found among mothers of children with microtia.
-These results suggest that microtia is a condition that can have adverse psychological effects on patients and their families.
+One study investigating psychological profiles and risk factors in congenital Microtia patients found some evidence of depression, social difficulties and aggression in a sample group of 410 patients aged between 5 and 37 years old (mean age 12.2).
+Teasing from peers was found to be a risk factor for all three issues, as was the emotional impact on parents, highlighting the influence of the family on the individual58.

-The following studies investigated the decision to undergo ear reconstructive surgery.
-Steffen et al (2010)64 found the most frequently selected reason to decline surgery was stress associated with the frequency and length of hospital stays.
-Kristiansen et al (2013)65 surveyed 78 patients (age range 9-
+A study examining psychosocial outcomes among Microtia patients of different ages and genders before ear reconstruction compared the psychological profile of Microtia patients aged 5-50 years old to a control group.
+It found significantly more social problems and aggressive behaviour in male Microtia patients aged 8-10 years and 14-16 years, and a significantly higher prevalence of mood disorders in female Microtia patients (aged 17 years and over).
+A significantly higher prevalence of interpersonal sensitivity, depression and anxiety was found among mothers of children with Microtia.
+These results suggest that Microtia is a condition that can have adverse psychological effects on patients and their families59.
+It should be noted that both this and the previous research were carried out in China (and few studies overall have been administered in the UK) and therefore cultural differences concerning Microtia may apply.

-23 years) with unilateral congenital microtia who had undergone autologous ear reconstruction before the age of 12 and found the desire to have identical ears, perceiving their ear to look strange, frequent comments/questions from others, the wish to wear sunglasses, and getting teased to be motivational factors for surgery.
-Horlock et al (2005)66 found teasing to be a motivational factor in children, and dissatisfaction with appearance the main reason for surgery in adults.
-Horlock et al (2005)66 also found that following ear reconstruction 74% adults and 91% of children reported improvements in selfconfidence, leading to enhanced social life and leisure activities.
+Several studies have researched the decision to undergo ear reconstructive surgery.
+One study found that the most frequently selected reason to decline surgery was stress associated with the frequency and length of hospital stays60; another study61 surveyed 78 patients (age range 9-23 years) with unilateral congenital Microtia who had undergone autologous ear reconstruction before age 12 and found the following to be motivational factors for surgery: desire to have identical ears, perceiving their ear to look strange, frequent comments/questions from others, the wish to wear sunglasses, and getting teased.
+Being teased was found to be a motivational factor for children to proceed with surgery, and dissatisfaction with appearance was the main reason for surgery in adults in a further study62.
+The researchers also found that following ear reconstruction, 74% adults and 91% of children reported improvements in self-confidence, leading to enhanced social life and leisure activities62.
 They concluded auricular reconstruction to be of significant psychosocial benefit to the majority of adults and children.
-Soukop et al (2012)67 found that auricular reconstruction using autologous cartilage in children (aged 9-17 years old) resulted in significant improvements in health-related quality of life (physical health status, psychological state and social functioning) as measured by the Glasgow Benefit Inventory68, with better surgical outcomes leading to greater improvements in these areas.
+Auricular reconstruction using autologous cartilage in children (aged 9-17 years old) was found to result in significant improvements in health-related quality of life (physical health status, psychological state and social functioning)63 as measured by the Glasgow Benefit Inventory64, with better surgical outcomes leading to greater improvements in these areas.